2020•04•24 Kuala Lumpur

 All our staff will be working from home for the duration and can be reached via email.
 Our research projects will continue as usual, except for those that require in-person travel to complete.

-All local and international workshops and seminars are postponed until after June 2020.
+All local and international workshops and seminars were originally postponed until after June 2020.

 Meetings convened by the Institute will be conducted online, whenever possible.
-This includes our international advisory board meeting scheduled at the end of this week, which will be replaced with an online interim discussion.
+This includes our international advisory board meetings, which have been held online.

 All business-related travels are suspended until further notice.

-The hygiene processes of our premises were heightened upon the announcement by the WHO in January.
+The hygiene processes on our premises were heightened upon the announcement by the WHO in January.
 All communal surfaces are disinfected twice daily, with hand sanitisers provided on each floor.

 Every person entering our premises (staff and visitors alike) are required to have their temperature taken and recorded.
 Individuals with body temperatures exceeding 37.5˚C are requested to leave the building.